oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 TODO(bhenning): Proofread entire document and make final edits before submitting the application.
 Also, a lot of information in the application should also be here, including:
-- How students can effectively apply to Oppia
-- How to become acclimated with the code base
-- Points of contact for organization admins (esp. for requesting project ideas)
-- How to join our Gitter
-- How to join our mailing list
 - How to be a mentor
-- Mention all projects will involve engineering and testing
-- Enumerate potential mentors

 Oppia is excited to be applying for participation in [Google Summer of Code 2016](https://developers.google.com/open-source/gsoc/)!
 GSoC is a global program which offers post-secondary students an opportunity to discover and work with open source organizations over the course of 3 months and be paid a stipend.
 Students work one-on-one with a mentor of an open source organization in order to implement either a project proposed by the organization (see Oppia's proposed projects below) or a proposal of their own.